CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent office, yard, or storage space for your lawn care operation.
+• Most commercial leases in North Carolina require proof of general liability coverage, which matters if you rent office, yard, or storage space for your lawn care operation.

 • When comparing quotes, ask how the policy handles hired auto and non-owned auto exposure if employees drive personal or rented vehicles to client properties across your service area.